 Achieving Automation from Day One

-It’s a time saver, and even a life saver if you think about it hard enough.
-Having simple processes made automatic can really help developers and other members from having to deal with needless busywork.
+If you think about it hard enough, it’s a time saver, and even a lifesaver.
+Having simple processes made automatic can help developers and other members from having to deal with needless busy work.

 Effective Team Ratio